How AI powers the Pixel 4

-Google’s Pixel 4 and Pixel 4 XL go on sale this week after making their debut at a hardware event in New York last week, and like previous versions of Google’s flagship smartphone, artificial intelligence powers many exclusive new features and improvements.
+Google’s Pixel 4 and Pixel 4 XL go on sale this week after debuting at a hardware event in New York last week.
+And as with previous versions of Google’s flagship smartphone, artificial intelligence powers many exclusive new features and improvements.

 On-device machine learning is a main theme for the latest Made by Google hardware.
-The Pixel 4 uses Neural Core, a TPU chip upgrade from the Pixel 3’s Visual Core chip to the Neural Core.
-Pixel 4 comes with lots preexisting AI-enabled features, like Now Playing for song detection, but there are four major changes: speech recognition, next-gen Google Assistant, a range of new camera features, and facial recognition to unlock the phone and make payments.
+The Pixel 4 uses Neural Core, a TPU chip upgrade from the Pixel 3’s Visual Core chip.
+Pixel 4 comes with lots of preexisting AI-enabled features, like Now Playing for song detection, but there are four major changes: speech recognition, next-gen Google Assistant, a range of new camera features, and facial recognition to unlock the phone and make payments.

 Camera